csrg-utfsm/csrg-utfsm.github.io/index.md

 >    - eclipse-SDK-4.2.2-linux-gtk-x86_64.tar.gz
 >    - eclipse-4.2.2-delta-pack.zip

 The traditional files from the old instalation of ACS are kept as legacy but not used.
-All of this can be installed via the Extprod-devel rpm is available from 2016.10+.
+All of this can be installed via the acs-cb-ToolKit-devel rpm, which is available from 2016.10+.
 ExtProds RPM creates user almamgr with uid 550 and the /alma symlink, which point to /home/almamgr.
-ExtProds-devel creates user almadevel.
-This way, ExtProds and devel can be installed/uninstalled without colliding over the same user.

 Of the Tools Module built by ACS the yet not RPM encapsulated are (getopt ignored as is indicated for SunOS only):
 > tat xsddoc extidl vtd-xml oAW scxml_apache

 ### [](#Packages_ExtProd ) Package selection in ExtProd